 We do not know whether our securities will be registered or exempt from registration under the laws of any state.
 A determination regarding registration will be made by those broker-dealers, if any, who agree to serve as market makers for our common stock.
-We have not yet applied to have our securities registered in any state and will not do so until we receive expressions of interest from investors resident in specific states after they have viewed this Annual Report.
+We have not yet applied to have our securities registered in any state.
 There may be significant state blue sky law restrictions on the ability of investors to sell, and on purchasers to buy, our securities.
 You should therefore consider the resale market for our common stock to be limited, as you may be unable to resell your Shares without the significant expense of state registration or qualification.